 Why join us as a cadet?

-These young people are potential future officers and this is our way of shaping hearts and minds.
 Becoming a police cadet will give you a real insight into policing and encourage your spirit of adventure.
-And, even if you don't go on to join the force (although we hope you will), you’ll definitely become a more confident and socially aware young adult.
+And, even if you don't go on to join the constabulary (although we hope you will), you’ll definitely become a more confident and socially aware young adult.

 Meet some of the team